inmarsat-enterprise/idp-developer-kit/docs/kit-installation.md

 ## IDP Developer Kit Installation

+>NOTE: The "black box" element of the kit is provided for your convenience to quickly generate sample data and give you a sense of *art of the possible*.
+If you just want to connect your own PC or microcontroller to the ST2100 you can simply remove the black box from the wiring path and connect directly from the developer breakout cable to the ST2100, using the extension cable(s) if necessary.

 ### Vehicle Installation

 1. Collect the parts of the kit required for a vehicle install.